We’re writing this blog to get us on the same page about cabinet installation.

 We will then offer and confirm delivery and installation dates with you.

-If you need to make a change within the week of the scheduled install, we will do our best to accommodate your schedule, but we cannot guarantee the change.
+If you need to make a change to your installation schedule, please let us know as soon as possible.
+We will do our best to accommodate, but we cannot guarantee the change.

 4. Punch List